 Short of one of these situations, a driver will be hard-pressed to prove that a pedestrian is at fault in an accident.
 They may be able to prove that the pedestrian is partially at fault.
 However, they won’t be able to shift the blame entirely.

 Your Houston Car Accident Lawyer Will Demand Damages

 If you’re injured in a pedestrian accident, your Houston personal injury lawyer will demand damages.
 In a crosswalk case, you’ll be entitled to the following types of damages:

 - Medical bills and future medical bills

 - Lost wages

 - Pain and suffering

 Since the injuries in these types of accidents are quite serious, your damages may be high.
 Your injury lawyer in Texas is going to fight to get you the money you deserve.

 Contact a Skilled Injury Lawyer in Houston Today

 If you get hit while in a crosswalk, you may have a claim for damages.
-You need to call an experienced car accident lawyer in Houston right away.
+You need to call an experienced car accident law firm in Houston right away.
 They can review your case and let you know if you have a valid claim.
 They can also let you know how much your case may be worth.